JMU Anime Club

 Additionally, many members expressed memories of being nervous and wary of socializing when coming to club their first time.

-I concluded the primary focus of the site needed to be on showcasing our club culture- particularly our welcoming environment and fun events- as to ease nervousness and encourage parents to tell their children about us.
+I concluded the primary focus of the site should be on showcasing our club culture- particularly our welcoming environment and fun events so we may ease nervousness in student users and encourage parent users to tell their children about us.

 I started by collecting photos from our club Instagram and from friends who’d taken them.

-I use the white and JMU-purple color scheme of our preexisting club logo.
+I used the white and JMU-purple color scheme of our preexisting club logo.

 In developing the Navbar, I was sure to include “Cons” as part of the Events tab- cheap convention costs are our most popular membership perk.